본문 바로가기

 Recently, CNN Business in the United States reported on the background behind the renewed popularity of LPs.
 The outlet stated, "It is not just audiophiles or Baby Boomers nostalgic for the past who are leading the revival of LPs," adding, "Generation Z is playing a major role in the recovery of LP sales."

 Tony Baker, a 27-year-old resident of Orlando, Florida, is also a consumer who enjoys purchasing LPs.
 He said, "If the price is reasonable, I just buy any LP."
-Recently, Baker uploaded a video to TikTok showing himself buying more than 20 LPs at once, with some of the records costing up to $42 (about 60,000 won).
-Baker changes his wall decorations every month using LPs, creating an interior that matches the seasonal atmosphere.
+Recently, Baker uploaded a video on TikTok showing himself buying more than 20 LPs at once, with some of them costing as much as $42 (about 60,000 won).
+Baker changes his wall decorations every month using LPs, creating interiors that match the seasonal mood.

-There are quite a few members of Generation Z who, like Baker, collect or purchase LPs for decorative purposes.
-According to a report released last September by market research firm Futuresource Consulting, 60% of Generation Z respondents said they had purchased an LP, and about two-thirds of them had done so within the past year.
+There are quite a few members of Generation Z like Baker who collect or purchase LPs for decorative purposes.
+According to a report released by market research firm Futuresource Consulting in September last year, 60% of Generation Z respondents said they had purchased an LP, and about two-thirds of them had done so within the past year.
 However, 28% of Generation Z LP buyers did not own a turntable.

-On this point, Jared Watson, Assistant Professor of Marketing at New York University, analyzed that the purpose of buying LPs is expanding beyond simple music appreciation to "taste-driven consumption."
-He said, "With major purchases like home ownership or marriage being delayed, Generation Z tends to seek satisfaction in daily life through 'small luxuries' that are relatively affordable."
-He explained, "This consumer mindset is leading to LPs being perceived as 'collectible works of art,' which is fueling market growth."
+Jared Watson, Assistant Professor of Marketing at New York University, analyzed that the purpose of purchasing LPs is expanding beyond simply listening to music to what he calls "taste-driven consumption."
+He explained, "With major purchases like home ownership or marriage being delayed, Generation Z tends to seek satisfaction in daily life through 'small luxuries' that are relatively affordable."
+He added, "This consumer mindset is leading to LPs being perceived as 'collectible works of art,' which is fueling market growth."

 Swift and Social Media Also Fuel LP Craze